Assam police firing: CM hints at role of Popular Front of India in incident that killed two people

 A video widely circulated after the incident showed policemen opening fire and then falling upon a protestor who was running towards them with a stick.
 A few seconds later, he lied motionless on the ground, apparently shot in the chest.

-A photographer accompanying the police repeatedly assaulted the man as he lied on the ground.
+A photographer accompanying the police desecrated the body of the man.
 The photographer, Bijoy Bonia, reportedly a government cameraperson, was later arrested.
 The Assam Criminal Investigation Department has registered a case against him.

-However, on Saturday, Sarma sought to defend police action claiming that the villagers had attacked them first.
+However, on Saturday, Sarma sought to defend the police action claiming that the villagers had attacked them first.

 “You have to see the entire video,” the chief minister said, according to NDTV.
 “The protestors first attacked with a sharp shovel.
 But we don’t justify or support retaliation.
 If you have to pick up a part of the video clip, you should show the entire clip, the entire sequence.”